-Expenditure Level
+Expenditure level

-Expenditure when compared to number of property assessments is increasing over time, noting the number of property assessments is projected to remain constant for the life of the Financial Plan.
+Expenditure when compared with the number of property assessments is increasing over time, noting the number of property assessments is projected to remain constant for the life of the financial plan.

-Revenue Level
+Revenue level

-Revenue level is projected to increase over time, again noting the number of property assessments is to remain constant for the life of the plan
+Revenue level is projected to increase over time, again noting the number of property assessments is to remain constant for the life of the plan.